 She flushed slightly and looked away.
 “Sorry.
 Forget that.”

 She suddenly busied herself with her imager.
-I frowned.
-What had I stepped into.
-Suddenly, a thought came to me.
+I frowned as a thought came to me.

 “When did you get this particular assignment?”

 “Late yesterday,” she said in annoyance.
 She suddenly looked up and glared at me.
 “Why?”